Jordan-deJong/scaffolding/README.md

     $ rails g/generate scaffolding

+# Options:
-Options (You will be asked these at the terminal if you do not specify):
+(You will be asked these at the terminal if you do not specify)

-Automatically determine the data types of each column.
+Automatically determine the data types of each column:

     --auto

-Migrate the database after the scaffold has been generated.
+Migrate the database after the scaffold has been generated:

     --migrate

-Import the data from the data source into the development database.
+Import the data from the data source into the development database:

     --import

+Example:

+    $ rails g scaffolding --auto --migrate --import

 ## Development